microprediction/monteprediction/TFRO.md

 # Part 1: Where I certainly can help

-### If you are looking for my code, papers, blogs etc
+### If you are looking for my code, papers, articles ...
 - My open-source Python packages are [here](https://github.com/microprediction).
 The focus is on timeseries, optimization, order statistics and portfolio construction.
 - Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)

 ### If you are interested in Collective AI including Decentralized AI:
 - My [book](https://mitpress.mit.edu/9780262047326/microprediction/) fortells the rise of prediction networks.
-Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3).
+Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3) and see also [awards](https://microprediction.github.io/building_an_open_ai_network/feedback.html).
 - Happy to discuss in CrunchDAO [discord](https://discord.gg/NuqJTcYQ2J).

 ### If you trade OTC